 Payment of the semester fee is also neccessary to get an official student card that, among other things, gives you reduced fares on most forms of public transport and lower ticket prices to various cultural events.

 The majority of undergraduate programs are taught only in Norwegian, and international students need to demonstrate proof of proficiency in Norwegian in order to study at this level.
 At master’s and PhD level, English language programs are far more common and free tuition still applies.

-Generally, Northern European nations (known as the Nordic countries), Denmark, Finland, Iceland, Norway and Sweden all offer opportunities to study free or at low cost.
+Generally, Northern European nations (known as the Nordic countries), Denmark, Finland, Iceland, Norway and Sweden all offer opportunities to study for free or at a low cost.
 For the sake of specificity, only two (2) of these countries will be mentioned in this article.

 Formerly tuition fees in Finland were completely free.
 However, starting from autumn 2017, tuition fees which will be a minimum of €1,500 (~US$1,600) per year, are now charged to non-EU students.
 Only Doctoral level studies will remain free of tuition fees, regardless of your nationality.
 The extent of the fee depends on the degree programme.